Corporate Governance

 The Company is controlled by the Board of Directors.
 The Board is to provide leadership and the Directors are collectively responsible for the long-term success of the Group.
 Gary Britton, the Non-Executive Chairman, is responsible for the running of the Board.
 Sean Coyle, the Chief Executive, together with the Chief Financial Officer, is responsible for the day-to-day running of the Group, carrying out agreed strategy and implementing specific Board decisions.

-The Board currently comprises a Non-Executive Chairman, two Executive Directors and six Non-Executive Directors.
-The Board considers that all Non-Executive Directors bring an independent judgement and are satisfied that they are able to apply objective, unfettered and independent judgement and act in the best interest of the Company.
-Details of the Non-Executive Directors independence is outlined on page 68 of the Corporate Governance Statement of our Annual Report and Accounts for the year ended 31 July 2022.
+The Board currently comprises a Non-Executive Chairman, three Executive Directors and seven Non-Executive Directors.
+The Board considers that all Non-Executive Directors bring an independent judgement and are satisfied that they can apply objective and independent judgement and act in the best interest of the Company.
+Details of the Non-Executive Directors independence is outlined in the Corporate Governance Statement on pages 74 to 80 of our Annual Report and Accounts for the year ended 31 July 2024.

-The Board has a formal schedule of matters reserved to it and is supported by the Audit and Risk, Remuneration, and Nomination and Corporate Governance Committees.
-The Schedule of Matters Reserved and Committee Terms of Reference are available on the Company’s website and can be accessed at the bottom of this page of the website.
-Details of the number of Board and Committee meetings and the attendance of Directors at these meetings, is outlined on page 69 of the Corporate Governance Statement of our Annual Report and Accounts for the year ended 31 July 2022.
+Details of the number of Board and Committee meetings and the attendance of Directors at these meetings, is outlined in the Corporate Governance Statement on pages 74 to 80 of our Annual Report and Accounts for the year ended 31 July 2024.

 The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.